ActualSteerpike/ActualSteerpike/README.md

-I learn things and then I teach them to people in exchange for money that I use to feed myself and put a roof over my head • simplicity is key
+I make games & I learn and teach things to people.
+Both in exchange for money that I use to feed myself & put a roof over my head • simplicity is key